 Photo of Shiloh Rainwater Shiloh Rainwater

-Shiloh maintains a robust pro bono practice, representing clients in a variety of matters.
+Shiloh maintains an active pro bono practice.
 For several years, he has provided pro bono representation to a veteran seeking vocational rehabilitation & employment benefits from the Department of Veterans Affairs.
-He has also represented a prisoner asserting claims against prison officials for violations of his Eighth Amendment rights.
-And, he has represented a class of tenants in public housing seeking to compel New York to address persistent mold issues.
+He has also represented prisoners asserting claims against prison officials for violations of their Eighth Amendment rights.

 Before joining Proskauer, Shiloh served as a law clerk to the Honorable James O. Browning of the U.S. District Court for the District of New Mexico, one of the nation’s most prolific federal judges.
-Shiloh also clerked for the Honorable Gregory A. Phillips of the U.S. Court of Appeals for the Tenth Circuit.
+He also clerked for the Honorable Gregory A. Phillips of the U.S. Court of Appeals for the Tenth Circuit.